11 min read

 The foundation for successful trading is information.
 Information drives analysis and analysis leads to insight.
 Over the next two deep dives, we will provide a complete rundown on the best sources of information for the agricultural commodity trader along with some tools and techniques to start converting information into effective trading strategies.
-This month’s edition focuses on Supply Side inputs.
+This paper focuses on supply side inputs.

 An overview